A great benefit of being a small school is that each pupil is known and valued within a caring, stimulating and disciplined environment.

 Each pupil in the Preparatory School is assigned a form teacher and this member of staff is responsible for monitoring the pupils’ progress and welfare throughout the year.
 It is hoped that pupils and their form teachers will develop a relationship with each other so that successes can be celebrated together and problems or concerns that arise can be resolved.
 Form teacher comments on reports will reflect a close understanding of how a pupil is faring.

-Form groups meet twice daily at morning and afternoon registration.
+Form groups meet twice daily at morning and afternoon registration, in addition to having most lessons in form groups.
 Each pupil is a member of one of three Houses (Castlemaine, Essex and Raleigh) and there are regular House and inter-House activities and competitions.
 A pupil transferring from the Preparatory School into the Senior School will remain in the same House, as will siblings.
-House competition is principally of a sporting nature; however Chess, Music, Drama and Debating currently flourish.
-House meetings are held fortnightly.
+House competitions are held throughout the year in Sport, Chess, Music, Drama, Quiz and Debating.
 All members of teaching staff are assigned to a House, and offer support to the Head of House with House activities.

 Whole School Chaplain

-Victoria Ikwuemesi is our part time Religious Studies teacher at the Senior School and she is also our whole School Chaplain.
+Victoria Ikwuemesi is the Head of Philosophy, Religion and Ethics at the Senior School and she is also our whole School Chaplain.
 The fundamental role of a School Chaplain is to offer pastoral and spiritual support wherever appropriate, to pupils and staff.
 The Chaplain can be a valuable independent listening ear, helping staff and pupils.
 This confidential support helps everyone, of all faiths and beliefs, to share concerns or personal issues that they may not be willing to express to others.

 Please see the link below for information regarding online safety.